 In this unique Jr. Ranger Summer Camp series, your child will have exclusive opportunities to explore and learn about the national park that’s in their very own backyard!
-We have three weeks of camp and your camper can join us for all of them, learning new topics and playing new games each week!

 Come with us on an outdoor adventure in the heart of Cuyahoga Valley National Park.
 Imagine your child hiking through hemlock forests, exploring pond wildlife with new found friends, and listening to the roar of the Cuyahoga River.
 Your camper is sure to have an adventurous summer discovering nature through hands-on explorations, day hikes, games, and crafts.